IBM/tool_guard/README.md

 The workflow consists of two main steps:

-**step 1**:
+**build-time step 1**:

 Takes a policy document in Markdown format and an OpenAPI specification describing the available tools.
 For each tool, it generates a JSON file containing associated policies and examples of both compliance and violations.
 These files can be reviewed and edited manually before proceeding to Step 2.
-The OpenAPI document should describe agent tools and optionally include *read-only* tools that might be used to enforce policies.
+The OpenAPI document should describe agent tools and optionally include read-only tools that might be used to enforce policies.
 It’s important that each tool has:
 - A proper `operation_id` matching the tool name
-- A detailed description
+- A detailed description of the tool and its functionality
 - Clearly defined input parameters and return types
 - Well-documented data models

-**step 2**:
+**build-time step 2**:

 Uses the output from Step 1 and the OpenAPI spec to generate Python code that enforces each tool’s policies.

 ---